sethbassett/ubuntu-gis-utility/README.md

 # Customization

 Customization is fairly straight forward.
 Pick and choose your scripts as needed and wrap them in your own bash script.
 The process chain is always the same:
-  1. source the init-*.sh for your cloud provider
+  1. source the init-*.sh for your cloud provider.
+This updates the OS on your VM to the latest version before you begin to install software on top of it.
   2. source **one of** make-*.sh or apt-*.sh (but not both) for the software you want
   3. (optional) source config-*.sh for the software if you want to alter the default configuration
   4. (optional) source any additional utility scripts

+## Example Wrapper

-If you want to intall R 4.x and Shiny-Server but leave Shiny-Server in its default configuration, you would save the following as myscript.sh:
+Putting it all together, say you want to intall R 4.x and Shiny-Server, but leave Shiny-Server in its default configuration.

+In this case, you would save the following bash script as myscript.sh:
 ```
 #!/bin/bash